0xLeif/AppState/README.md

 - **State:** Dedicated struct type for encapsulating and broadcasting value changes within the app's scope.

+- **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.

 - **Scope:** Representation of a specific context within an app, defined by a unique name and ID.

 - **AppState (property wrapper):** A property wrapper that elegantly bridges `Application.State` with `SwiftUI` for seamless integration.

+- **AppDependency (property wrapper):** A property wrapper that simplifies the handling of dependencies throughout your application.

 ### Requirements

 - Swift 5.7 or later

 - iOS 16.0 or later
 - watchOS 9.0 or later
 - macOS 13.0 or later